Tachanun: Long Tachanun

 The Talmud (Bava Kamma) marks Monday and Thursday as "eth ratzon", a time of divine goodwill during which a supplication is more likely to be received by God.
 On Monday and Thursday mornings, therefore, a longer prayer is recited.
 The order differs by custom.

 In Nusach Ashkenaz, a long prayer beginning with "ve-hu rachum" is recited before nefilat apayim.
 After Psalm 6, a few stanzas with a refrain "Hashem elokey Yisra'el" is added.
 The service continues with Shomer Yisrael (in some communities, this is recited only on fast days), and Tachanun is concluded as usual.
 Other Nusach Ashkenaz communities, especially in Israel, have adopted the Sephardic custom of reciting Vidui and the Thirteen Attributes at the beginning of long Tachanun.
 In some of these places, this is omitted during the Selichot season during which vidui and the Thirteen Attributes were recited right before the service; they revert to the older custom of not reciting it.

 In Nusach Sefard, the order is vidui, Thirteen Attributes, nefilat apayim, "ve-hu rachum", "Hashem elokey Yisra'el", Shomer Yisra'el, and then Tachanun is concluded as normal.

 In the Sephardic rite, there are two variations:

 The older custom (maintained by Spanish and Portuguese and some Moroccan Jews) is to recite the Thirteen Attributes, "Anshei Amanah Avadu" (on Monday) or "Tamanu me-ra'ot" (on Thursday), another Thirteen Attributes, "al ta'as imanu kalah", Vidui, "ma nomar", another Thirteen Attributes, "ve-hu rachum", nefilat apayim, "Hashem ayeh chasadech ha-rishonim" (on Monday) or "Hashem she'arit peletat Ariel" (on Thursday), and Tachnun is concluded as on other days.

 Most Sephardic communities today have adopted a different order based on the Kabbalah of the Ari.
 This order includes vidui, "ma nomar", Thirteen Attributes, and nefilat apayim, which is concluded as every day.
 After this, another Thirteen Attributes, "Anshei Amanah Avadu", another Thirteen Attributes, "Tamanu me-ra'ot", another Thirteen Attributes, "al ta'as imanu kalah", and Tachnun concludes with "ve-hu rachum".

 In the Italian rite, several verses from Daniel are recited - these verses are included in "ve-hu rachum" recited in other rites, but the prayer in the Italian rite is much shorter.
 This is followed by Thirteen Attributes, Vidui, "ma nomar", nefilat apayim, Psalm 130, a collection of verses from Jeremiah and Micah, a piyyut beginning "Zechor berit Avraham" (this is different from the famous selicha of Zechor Berit known in other rites), Psalm 20, and Tachanun is concluded as on other days.

-The Yemenite rite did not initially include any additions for Monday and Thursday.
+The Yemeni liturgy did not initially include any additions for Monday and Thursday.
 However, due to the influence of other communities, they have adopted the following order: nefilat apayim, Thirteen Attributes, "al ta'as imanu kalah", Vidui, "ma nomar", another Thirteen Attributes, "ve-hu rachum", "Hashem ayeh chasadech ha-rishonim" (on Monday) or "Hashem she'arit peletat Ariel" (on Thursday), and Tachnun is concluded as on other days.